 Maureen Bisognano, president emerita and senior fellow, Institute for Healthcare Improvement, previously served as IHI’s president and CEO for five years, after serving as executive vice president and COO for 15 years.
 She is a prominent authority on improving health care systems, whose expertise has been recognized by her elected membership to the National Academy of Medicine, among other distinctions.
 She serves on the boards of the Commonwealth Fund, Cincinnati Children’s Hospital Medical Center and Catalysis.
 Prior to joining IHI, she served as CEO of the Massachusetts Respiratory Hospital and Senior Vice President of The Juran Institute.

-Benjamin F. Miller, Psy.D., Chief Policy Officer, Well Being Trust
+Benjamin F. Miller, Psy.D., Chief Strategy Officer, Well Being Trust

 A self-proclaimed “fragmentation fighter,” Ben has worked to redefine the national policy landscape for mental health and health care.
 He comes to Well Being Trust from the Department of Family Medicine at the University of Colorado School of Medicine, where he was the founding director of the Eugene S. Farley, Jr. Health Policy Center and currently remains a senior advisor.
 Ben has been a principal investigator on many federal and foundation grants, as well as state contracts related to health and health care integration.
 He’s written and published on enhancing the evidentiary support for integrated care models, increasing the training and education of mental health providers in medical settings, and the need to address specific health policy and payment barriers for successful integration.
 He holds multiple leadership positions, including the section editor for Health and Policy for Families, Systems and Health and member of the International Advisory Board of the British Journal of General Practice.
 Ben is a technical expert panelist for CMS on Quality Measure Development for Medicaid Beneficiaries, as well as for the Medicaid Innovation Accelerator Program.